datanelson518/MLB_Home_Run_Exit_Velocity/README.md

 ##### Interpretations

-1. The train data explained variance (R2) means, 68% of the variations in the predicted launch speeds can be explained by the feature variables within the model.
+1. The R2 score, explained variance, from our training data of .68 tells us that 68% of the variations in the predicted launch speeds can be explained by the feature variables within the model.
-2. The test data explained variance (R2) means, 61% of the variations in the predicted launch speeds can be explained by the feature variables within the model.
+2. The R2 score, explained variance, from our testing data of .61 tells us that 61% of the variations in the predicted launch speeds can be explained by the feature variables within the model.
 3. Overall, this model is still over fit but the percentage of explained variance is the best I've seen amongst all models.
+The metrics from my production model are also surpassing all baseline metrics which means this model is accurate.

 #### Gradient Boost predictions